parkerjon/jpVolumeLayers/README.md

 Of = 1 - exp(-max(density * dPdz, 0));
 F = f;
 Ce = emission * dPdz;
 ```

-In code this is fairly compact, but a VOP network becomes fairly messy if you need to do this with a few volume layers.
+In code this is fairly compact, but a VOP network using only the built-in nodes becomes messy very quickly if you need to do this several times chained together.

 ## Examples

 *NOTE: The images below are not production renders - the atmosphere thickness is exaggerated to show the effect more clearly, and the texture resolution is very low (2048x1024).*